Lifting vector bundles to Witt vector bundles: Witt modules and Lg -bundles

-In this section, unless otherwise stated, all sheafs (and local properties) are considered with respect to the Zariski topology.\\ In this text, all schemes are assumed to be quasi-compact.\\ We fix a scheme $S$, of characteristic $p$.
-For each integer $n \geq 1,$ and for each commutative ring $A$ of characteristic $p$, we denote by $\W_n(A)$ the ring of Witt vectors of $A$, of length $n$.
-Note that $\W_n$ itself might be considered as a ring scheme defined over $\Z$, isomorphic, as a scheme, to the $n$-dimensional affine space $\mathbb A^n$.
-For details on the construction of Witt vectors (adopting different viewpoints) we refer to \cite{BO}, \cite{Ha}, \cite{Le}, and \cite{Se1}.
-For a simple recursive definition of Witt vectors, using divided powers of $\Z$-modules, see also the Appendix of the present paper, or \cite{DCF} (for the case of a perfect field).\\
+For each integer $r \geq 1,$ and for each commutative ring $A$, denote by $\W_r(A)$ the ring of $p$-typical Witt vectors of $A$, of length $r$.
+Note that $\W_r$ itself might be considered as a ring scheme defined over $\Z$, isomorphic, as a scheme, to the $r$-dimensional affine space $\mathbb A^r$.
+For details on the construction of Witt vectors (adopting different viewpoints) we refer to \cite{BO}, \cite{Ha}, \cite{Le}, and \cite{Se1}.\\ Fix a scheme $X$, not necessarily of characteristic $p$.
+Cover it by affine open subschemes $U_i=\Spec(A_i)$.
+Then, the affine schemes $\Spec(\W_r(A_i))$ glue, giving rise to $\W_r(X)$, the scheme of $p$-typical Witt vectors of length $r$, built out of $X$.